ThreeDotsLabs/watermill/docs/content/pubsubs/_index.md

 +++
 title = "Supported Pub/Subs"
-description = "Watermill supports these Pub/Sub adapters out of the box."
+bref = "Watermill supports these Pub/Sub adapters out of the box:"
 +++